Eugene Valkov, D.Phil.

 Research Topics

-Our principal approach to studying these molecular events is to reconstitute the relevant regulatory macromolecular complexes from highly purified recombinant components and to study them in vitro.
+Our primary approach to studying these molecular events involves reconstituting the relevant regulatory macromolecular complexes from highly purified recombinant components and examining them in vitro.
 To this end, we employ biochemical assays and biophysical approaches to study the interactions between the components using the instrumentation and facilities available at the Biophysical Resource, part of the Center for Structural Biology.
-To gain a deeper appreciation of the molecular mechanism, we extensively collaborate with our colleagues at the Center for Structural Biology to determine high-resolution cryoEM structures by single-particle analysis using the data collected on the Titan Krios and Talos Arctica microscopes.
+To gain a deeper understanding of the molecular mechanism, we determine high-resolution cryo-EM structures through single-particle analysis using data collected on the Titan Krios G4 and Talos Arctica microscopes available on our campus.
 Among our recent achievements is the reconstitution of the complete human CCR4-NOT deadenylation complex and the entire network of principal human decapping factors.
-These unique biochemical tools and reagents enable us to study the 5′-to-3′ mRNA decay pathway with unprecedented precision and control.
+These unique biochemical tools and reagents enable us to study the 5′-to-3′ mRNA decay pathway with unprecedented precision and control using structural, biochemical, and cellular approaches.

 Relevance to Cancer